-5 places to visit in December
+Take vacation in December?
+Yes -- at these 5 places

 3. Anchorage, Alaska

-Winter solstice 2017 is December 21, not a good day in the Northern Hemisphere for natural Vitamin D lovers.
+Winter solstice 2018 is December 21, not a good day in the Northern Hemisphere for natural vitamin D lovers.
 But maybe this is a chance for a truly interesting travel experience -- vacationing in the really short days and really long nights of December in Alaska.

 In Anchorage on winter solstice, the sun will rise at 10:12 a.m. local time and set at 3:41 p.m.
 And if you head farther north, the daylight/darkness ratio gets even more extreme.
 Don't forget a bonus of all this darkness -- those spectacular northern lights.
 This is a great time to catch nature's ultimate nighttime show.

--- Christmas Towne: Just up the road in Chugiak, this festival promises the usual Christmas cheer but in a truly spectacular winter setting.
+Folks in Anchorage just don't sleep this time away.
+There are plenty of December events to keep you busy.
+Here are a few ideas: -- Christmas Towne: Just up the road in Chugiak, this festival promises the usual Christmas cheer but in a truly spectacular winter setting.
+Open Saturdays and Sundays, December 8-24, 2018.
+(22700 Camp Gorsuch Road, Chugiak, AK 99567; +1 907 333 3333) -- Anchorage International Film Festival: Running from November 30 to December 9 in 2018, it's a chance to see promising independent films from around the world.
+(See website for venues and screenings.) -- Zoo lights: Starting December 20 through the end of the month (closed Christmas Day), the Alaska Zoo will be illuminated with colorful lights in the shapes of animals.
+(4731 O'Malley Road, Anchorage, AK 99507; +1 907 346 2133) If you'd like to see the thrilling winterscape of Alaska but just can't stand the thought of being so cold, then the Aurora Winter Train may be for you.
+You can see the backcountry from the warmth of a rail car.
+It operates from mid-September to mid-May.
+(411 West 1st Avenue, Anchorage, AK 99501;+1 907 265 2494)

 -- Layer your clothes: For your inner layer, use wool or synthetics.
 No cotton.
 Your insulating layer should be loose-fitting.
 For an outer layer, buy a good parka.

-Note: This article originally was published in 2017, and it has been updated for 2018.